 A:All registration, refunds, and transfers are handled through www.active.com.
 Your registration will have the specific contact information you’ll need to make any necessary changes.
 If you run into any obstacles with this process please email us with your situation and details firstname.lastname@example.org.

 A:Each person on your team will need to be on the field at the start of your given wave.
 Then, only one teammate can do any one event at at time, as many in a row as you decide.
 The teammate completing the event or run must then come in physical contact (high five, chest bump, etc) with another teammate who will then continue working the events in the correct to completion.
 ALL TEAMMATES ARE INVITED AND WELCOME TO RUN THE FINAL 5K TOGETHER.

 Q:How many people can be on a Relay Team?

 A:Relay Teams are made up of 2-5 people.
 One person needs to create a team, and everyone else needs to be sure to select that team name when registering.

 Q:Can I register the day of the race?

 A:Yes, however space is limited so we cannot guarantee spots will be available on race day.

 Q:How do I know what time I will start the race?
 Bib pickup?

 A:We will be sending out the schedule of waves 1 week before the race.
-There are 20 competitors per wave that start together.
+There will be 15-20 competitors per wave that start together.
 Be prepared to be in the first or last wave or any in between.
-We will place teams of three in the same wave to compete together.
 Bib number pickup will occur at registration/check-in desk the day of the race.
 Racers MUST check-in 30 minutes prior to their starting wave time.